louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Quetiapine (Seroquel) [^1df89c5c].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of quetiapine fumarate ER PO (also known as Seroquel XR):
-- Anticholinergic syndrome: use caution in patients with urinary retention, prostatic hypertrophy, constipation, or taking anticholinergic medications.
+- **Anticholinergic syndrome**: use caution in patients with urinary retention, prostatic hypertrophy, constipation, or taking anticholinergic medications.
-- Antipsychotic withdrawal: do not discontinue abruptly in any patient.
+- **Antipsychotic withdrawal**: do not discontinue abruptly in any patient.
-- Aspiration pneumonia: use caution in elderly patients, particularly with advanced Alzheimer's disease.
+- **Aspiration pneumonia**: use caution in elderly patients, particularly with advanced Alzheimer's disease.
-- Cataract: maintain a high level of suspicion, as long-term use of quetiapine has been associated with an increased risk of cataracts.
+- **Cataract**: maintain a high level of suspicion, as long-term use of quetiapine has been associated with an increased risk of cataracts.
-- Falls: maintain a high level of suspicion, as quetiapine may cause somnolence, orthostatic hypotension, motor and sensory instability, leading to falls and injuries.
+- **Falls**: maintain a high level of suspicion, as quetiapine may cause somnolence, orthostatic hypotension, motor and sensory instability, leading to falls and injuries.
-- Hematologic disorders: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of leukopenia, neutropenia, and agranulocytosis.
+- **Hematologic disorders**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of leukopenia, neutropenia, and agranulocytosis.
-- Hyperprolactinemia: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of hyperprolactinemia.
+- **Hyperprolactinemia**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of hyperprolactinemia.
-- Hypotension: use caution in patients with known CVD (history of myocardial infarction or ischemic heart disease, HF, or conduction abnormalities), cerebrovascular disease, or conditions which would predispose patients to hypotension (dehydration, hypovolemia, and treatment with antihypertensive medications).
+- **Hypotension**: use caution in patients with known CVD (history of myocardial infarction or ischemic heart disease, HF, or conduction abnormalities), cerebrovascular disease, or conditions which would predispose patients to hypotension (dehydration, hypovolemia, and treatment with antihypertensive medications).
-- Hypothyroidism: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of hypothyroidism.
+- **Hypothyroidism**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of hypothyroidism.
 Monitor TSH and fT4 levels.
-- Mania: use caution in patients with bipolar disorder.
+- **Mania**: use caution in patients with bipolar disorder.
 Screen patients for any personal or family history of bipolar disorder before initiating quetiapine.
-- Metabolic changes: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of metabolic changes, including hyperglycemia, diabetes mellitus, dyslipidemia, and weight gain.
+- **Metabolic changes**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of metabolic changes, including hyperglycemia, diabetes mellitus, dyslipidemia, and weight gain.
-- Neuroleptic malignant syndrome: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of neuroleptic malignant syndrome.
+- **Neuroleptic malignant syndrome**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of neuroleptic malignant syndrome.
-- Orthostatic hypotension: use caution in patients with cardiovascular or cerebrovascular disease, dehydration/hypovolemia, or taking antihypertensive agents.
+- **Orthostatic hypotension**: use caution in patients with cardiovascular or cerebrovascular disease, dehydration/hypovolemia, or taking antihypertensive agents.
-- Prolonged QT interval: use caution in patients at increased risk of QT prolongation, such as the elderly, patients with CVD, family history of QT prolongation, congestive HF, or cardiac hypertrophy.
+- **Prolonged QT interval**: use caution in patients at increased risk of QT prolongation, such as the elderly, patients with CVD, family history of QT prolongation, congestive HF, or cardiac hypertrophy.
-- Prolonged QT interval: use extreme caution Concomitant use of other QT-prolonging agents.
+- **Prolonged QT interval**: use extreme caution Concomitant use of other QT-prolonging agents.
 Avoid using quetiapine with other QT-prolonging agents, including class IA or III antiarrhythmics, antipsychotics (such as ziprasidone, chlorpromazine, thioridazine), antibiotics (such as gatifloxacin, moxifloxacin), or other medications known to prolong the QT interval (such as pentamidine, levomethadyl acetate, methadone).
-- Seizure: use caution in patients with seizure disorder or low seizure threshold.
+- **Seizure**: use caution in patients with seizure disorder or low seizure threshold.
-- Somnolence: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
+- **Somnolence**: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
-- Tardive dyskinesia: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of tardive dyskinesia.
+- **Tardive dyskinesia**: maintain a high level of suspicion, as quetiapine has been associated with an increased risk of tardive dyskinesia.
-- Torsades de pointes, SCD: use caution in patients with high risk for torsade de pointes and/or SCD.
+- **Torsades de pointes, SCD**: use caution in patients with high risk for torsade de pointes and/or SCD.
 Avoid using quetiapine in patients with a history of cardiac arrhythmias, such as bradycardia, hypokalemia, hypomagnesemia, or congenital QT prolongation.

 ---

 ### Maintenance treatment with quetiapine versus discontinuation after one year of treatment in patients with remitted first episode psychosis: randomised controlled trial [^70816a9e].
 BMJ (2010).
 Excellent credibility.

 Table 6
 Weight and body mass index (BMI) at baseline and changes during study period*

-NA=not applicable.
+NA = not applicable.

 *Descriptive and initial analyses used t tests for continuous variables and χ 2 tests for categorical variables.
 Weight data from 178 patients at baseline and 177 patients at end of study.

 Figure 1gives reasons for discontinuation.
-Adverse events that occurred in more than one case were fatigue, sedation, or tiredness (n=9; 7 in quetiapine group, 2 in placebo group), dizziness (n=7; all in quetiapine group), nausea (n=2; both in quetiapine group), limb weakness (n=2; both in quetiapine group), and insomnia (n=2; 1 in quetiapine group, 1 in placebo group).
+Adverse events that occurred in more than one case were fatigue, sedation, or tiredness (n = 9; 7 in quetiapine group, 2 in placebo group), dizziness (n = 7; all in quetiapine group), nausea (n = 2; both in quetiapine group), limb weakness (n = 2; both in quetiapine group), and insomnia (n = 2; 1 in quetiapine group, 1 in placebo group).
 Three serious adverse events occurred.
 One patient taking quetiapine was admitted to hospital after impulsive self-laceration following an argument with a partner, and one assigned to placebo was admitted after a non-fatal overdose of hypnotics during an adjustment reaction to financial difficulties.
 Both were discontinued.
 A third patient in the placebo group had transient repetitive imagery for three days and was briefly admitted for observation, but continued.
-The rate of discontinuation for both adverse events and serious adverse events was higher for the quetiapine group (18%; 16/89) than the placebo group (8%; 7/89) (relative risk 2.29, 95% confidence interval 0.99 to 5.28; χ 2 =3.20, df=1; P=0.07).
+The rate of discontinuation for both adverse events and serious adverse events was higher for the quetiapine group (18%; 16/89) than the placebo group (8%; 7/89) (relative risk 2.29, 95% confidence interval 0.99 to 5.28; χ 2 = 3.20, df = 1; P = 0.07).

-Other reasons for discontinuation included need for a mood stabiliser (n=3; 2 in quetiapine group, 1 in placebo group), inability to tolerate the transition protocol (n=7; 4 in quetiapine group, 3 in placebo group), and unwillingness to attend the study assessments (n=1; in placebo group).
-Discontinuation for all causes did not differ significantly between the quetiapine group (31%; 28/89) and the placebo group (20%; 18/89) (relative risk 1.32, 0.98 to 1.77; χ 2 =2.38, df=1; P=0.12).
+Other reasons for discontinuation included need for a mood stabiliser (n = 3; 2 in quetiapine group, 1 in placebo group), inability to tolerate the transition protocol (n = 7; 4 in quetiapine group, 3 in placebo group), and unwillingness to attend the study assessments (n = 1; in placebo group).
+Discontinuation for all causes did not differ significantly between the quetiapine group (31%; 28/89) and the placebo group (20%; 18/89) (relative risk 1.32, 0.98 to 1.77; χ 2 = 2.38, df = 1; P = 0.12).

 ---

 ### Quetiapine (Seroquel) [^6431d48c].
 FDA (2025).
 Medium credibility.

 Boxed warnings regarding the use of quetiapine fumarate PO (also known as Seroquel):
-- Increased risk of mortality: do not use quetiapine for the management of dementia-related psychosis in elderly patients because of the increased risk of fatal cerebrovascular accidents.
+- **Increased risk of mortality**: do not use quetiapine for the management of dementia-related psychosis in elderly patients because of the increased risk of fatal cerebrovascular accidents.
-- Suicidal ideation: use extreme caution in patients with major depressive disorder or other psychiatric disorders, particularly in children, adolescents, and young adults.
+- **Suicidal ideation**: use extreme caution in patients with major depressive disorder or other psychiatric disorders, particularly in children, adolescents, and young adults.
 Monitor closely for suicidality and unusual changes in behavior.

 ---